 THIRD AND FOURTH MOVEMENTS

-In our Performance Versions quite a lot of these two movements has been transposed down an additional octave (see the Literal Transcription for a comparison).
-No other note changes have been made, apart from the revoicing of a few chords.
-The “Easier Version” is only easier than the Performance Versions in two ways:
+In our Performance Versions, quite a lot of these two movements – most notably, the entire Scherzo (but not the Trio) and the main theme of the Rondo – have been transposed down an additional octave (see the Literal Transcription for a comparison).
+Apart from the revoicing of a few chords, no other note changes have been made.
+The “Easier Version” is easier than the Performance Versions in two ways:

-- the highest passages have been brought down an octave
+- the highest passages have been brought down by an octave

 - in the many fast, fiddly bits – which are really quite difficult although not in the high register – the notes have not been changed but the complex bowings, slurs and articulations have been removed.

 The Scherzo needs to be very fast and lively but if we try to play the Trio at this same tempo we are likely to struggle.
 Therefore, the following play-along piano accompaniment (thanks once again to the Piano Concert Accompaniment channel on YouTube) has been edited so that the Trio is taken at a slightly slower speed than the Scherzo: